Stool Makeover for the Craft Room

 Its really cushiony my son teases me that it looks like a donut, but I like it.
 It’s a little bit larger than the original one but pretty close in size.
 The first plan was to place the cushion on top of the wood from the original cushion, but then I thought why waste that cut polka dot material?
 I decided to use it instead.

-Dismantling the Vintage Stool
+Dismantling the Vintage Metal Stool with Back

 There was enough yucky stuff on the original seat that I chose to take it apart, and toss away everything but the original wood bottom.